Policies & Procedures

 Transferring Into Arts & Sciences

-In order to transfer to the College of Arts & Sciences from the Sam Fox School of Design and Visual Arts, Olin Business School, or the School of Engineering & Applied Science, students must have a cumulative grade point average of 2.5 or higher and be in good academic standing.
+In order to transfer to the College of Arts & Sciences from Sam Fox School of Design and Visual Arts, Olin Business School, or McKelvey School of Engineering, students must have a cumulative grade point average of 2.5 or higher and be in good academic standing.
 Students not meeting these criteria will be evaluated on a case-by-case basis.
 Each student's record should also support the conclusion that they will be able to complete an Arts & Sciences major as well as Arts & Sciences degree requirements within a typical time frame.
 All transfers must be requested by the last day of final exams of the semester before the effective semester.
-For Fall 2020 only, the deadline is the last day of classes (not the later date of the last day of final exams).

 Transferring Out of Arts & Sciences

-In order to transfer to the Sam Fox School of Design and Visual Arts, Olin Business School, or the School of Engineering & Applied Science, students in the College of Arts & Sciences should meet with a dean or academic advisor in the school to which they are considering a transfer to review all academic requirements.
+In order to transfer to Sam Fox School of Design and Visual Arts, Olin Business School, or McKelvey School of Engineering, students in the College of Arts & Sciences should meet with a dean or academic advisor in the school to which they are considering a transfer to review all academic requirements.
 Students are encouraged to consult their Arts & Sciences four-year advisor for additional support.
 All transfers must be requested by the last day of final exams of the semester before the effective semester.
-For Fall 2020 only, the deadline is the last day of classes (not the later date of the last day of final exams).

-To request a transfer, log in to WebSTAC and select "Academics/Change WU School."
-This process requires meeting with and receiving approval from the transfer deans of Arts & Sciences and the incoming school.
-Contact information for the deans is provided during the request process at WebSTAC.
+To request a transfer, log in to Workday and follow these step-by-step instructions.
+This process also requires meeting with and receiving approval from the transfer deans of the incoming school:

 Academic Integrity